sreeramsunkara/TAS-Workshop-CAH/README.md

 7. `Marketplace` is where you will find services such as  databases, key-value stores, message queuing solutions, and much more.

 8. `Home` and the  `Apps Manager`  on the top left of your browser, take you back to the `home page`.

+- Once you get to this point, please let the Workshop Organizer know.
+Everyone will be asked to pause their activities for a short demo of Apps Manager.